-The Kroger Family of Stores is a major supermarket and retail chain with more than 3,000 locations (including 2,765 grocery stores and 283 jewelry stores nationwide.
+In this wellness case study, we’re looking at the Kroger Family of Stores, a major supermarket and retail chain with more than 3,000 locations (including 2,765 grocery stores and 283 jewelry stores nationwide.
 The Cincinnati-based company has some 443,000 employees spread out among a number of regional subsidiaries, including Fred Meyers, Ralph’s, Kroger Jewelers, King Soopers, Pay Less, Pick ‘n Save, QFC and Metro Market, among others.

 Kroger has a long history of support for employee wellness programs, and was recently recognized by the Cincinnati Business Courier as one of the city’s healthiest employers of 2017.